 Participants will meet students from across the country and around the world.
-In 2012 students attended the Intensive from 18 states/localities.
+In 2013 students attended the Intensive from 18 states/localities, and 4 foreign countries.
 Through working on common projects and sharing a living space strong bonds are formed among the participants.
 Many students have formed long-term friendships through the Intensive.

 What is the typical daily schedule?

 8:15 – 9:00 am Breakfast

 9:15 am – 12:15 pm Morning Learning Modules

 7:00 – 9:00 pm Evening Modules